Generic name: amlodipine and atorvastatin [ am-LOE-di-peen-BES-i-late, a-tor-va-STAT-in-KAL-see-um ]

 Appropriate studies have not been performed on the relationship of age to the effects of amlodipine to treat high blood pressure in children younger than 6 years of age.
 Safety and efficacy have not been established.

-Atorvastatin alone is safe to use in boys and some girls 10 to 17 years of age for treating certain types of high cholesterol.
+Atorvastatin alone is safe to use in children 10 to 17 years of age for treating certain types of high cholesterol.

 Teenage girls taking atorvastatin should be counseled on appropriate birth control methods to prevent pregnancy.